openstack-infra/system-config/doc/source/jenkins.rst

 #.
 Configure the OpenID plugin for your SSO site (e.g. Launchpad)

 #.
-Do not set CSRF protection - that breaks Jenkins job builder.
+Do not set CSRF protection - that causes problems with various components
+   such as nodepool and swift log uploader.

 #.
 Login.